 There are three different templates possible for pronunciation, of which I believe the Listen and Speak one is the best and most valuable, as it allows the students to listen to the AI that reads the sentence you (the teacher) wrote and then lets the students repeat the sentence while typing out what it (the AI) heard.

 ESL Listening Activities Examples

-• Vocabulary Pronunciation: Listen or read vocabulary sentences, and then compare to AI
+• Vocabulary Pronunciation: Listen or read vocabulary sentences and then compare them to AI

-• Sentence Pronunciation: Listen or read sentences/phrases, and then compare to AI
+• Sentence Pronunciation: Listen or read sentences/phrases, and then compare them to AI

 • Flashcards: Make flashcards for your students using “Flip PDF Images” and definition capabilities.

 It is also possible to set up these pronunciation activities as Listen only or Speak only.
 Suppose you'd like to test your students and trust the AI to give accurate enough grades.
 In that case, you could have students practice by listening to the sentences in one activity and then have them only be able to read and speak the sentences in another activity another time, so they can't listen to the AI pronouncing the sentences first.
 However, I chose to do this kind of testing with a simple recording activity as I wanted to be able to listen to their pronunciation and give them the grade rather than solely relying on AI to evaluate my students.